Newlyweds: The First Year: Tina Sugandh and Tarz Ludwigsen

 Tina is an Indian international pop star, and Tarz is president/co-founder of a start-up Internet company, Pandoodle.
 While the couple have successful careers, they find it challenging to find time together, which they hope to change with marriage.
 Tarz also finds himself clashing with Tina's father, who follows traditional Indian values.
 After dating for four years, they married in December 2011.
 After suffering a miscarriage, their son was born six week premature in June 2013.
 They also have a daughter named Song Sugandh born in July 2015.

 Kathryn Bougadis and John Lagoudes

 Kathryn left her steady job and city lifestyle after she wed John just six months after they met.
 Soon after they were pregnant; their son Dean James Lagoudes was born September 24, 2012.
 The couple now reside in the suburbs and own a Long Island tanning salon.

 Season 2

 Laura Leigh Abby and Samantha Abby

 Sam is the owner of her own production company, Penny Lane Pictures, while Laura is a writer.
 They live in New York City.

 Erik Courtney and Nadine Jolie Courtney

-Nadine is a beauty/travel blogger and author of books Beauty Confidential and Confessions of a Beauty Addict, and Erik is an IT consultant and filmmaker.
+Nadine is a screenwriter and author of books including Beauty Confidential and All-American Muslim Girl, and Erik is an IT consultant and filmmaker.
 They live in Santa Monica, California with their daughter Aurelia.